Get in touch

 Context

-The team had plans to scale the product to new retailers.
+The team had plans to scale to new retailers.

 Research

-I needed to understand how employees were actually using the product on the floor.
+I needed to understand how employees were actually using the app.

-I interviewed floor staff and retail managers at a Canadian Tire store where Beacons was already deployed, asking them to walk me through their daily workflows.
+I interviewed 17 employees, including floor staff and retail managers, at a Canadian Tire store where Beacons was already deployed, asking them to walk me through their daily workflows.

 Canadian Tire, Floor Employee